aculd/AI-Cli/README.md

 1. Check the [Issues](https://github.com/aculd/go-ai-cli/issues) page
 2. Create a new issue with detailed information
 3. Include your operating system and Go version
+4. Please note this project was entirely vibe-coded 😎

 ---